morganecf/d3.crystal/README.md

 Usage
 -----

-Initialize the force layout as a d3.crystal object.
+Create the force layout as a d3.crystal object, with the usual parameters.

 ```
 var force = d3.crystal()